How Much Is 20 Oz

 • Q: How accurate are the conversions from fluid ounces to other units?

 • A: The conversions provided are approximate.
 The precise conversions depend on the temperature and density of the liquid being measured.
-However, for most everyday purposes, these conversions offer sufficient accuracy.
+On the flip side, for most everyday purposes, these conversions offer sufficient accuracy.

 • Q: Is there a standard shape for a 20-ounce container?